 Who can be a presumed father?

 A man who is recognized to be the father of a child is a presumed father in the context of a paternity suit in Texas.
-Their status as a presumed father can either be confirmed by a paternity suit or rebutted depending on the results of the lawsuit.
+Their status as a presumed father can either be confirmed by a paternity suit or rebutted depending on the lawsuit results.

 For instance, if you are a man who is married to the mother of the child at the time of the child's birth or if you are married to the mother of the child and the child was born before the 301st day after the date the marriage ended due to divorce then you are the presumed father of the child.

-Another method to become the presumed father of a child is if you married the mother after the child was born and you voluntarily acknowledged paternity of the child.
+Another method to become the presumed father of a child is if you married the mother after the child was born and you voluntarily acknowledged the child's paternity.
 The following circumstances must also be in place:

 - You must file an assertion of parentage with the State Vital Statistics Office